Elliptic complex on the Grassmannian of oriented 2-planes: PCS-structures of Grassmannian type

 \subsection{PCS structure of Grassmannian type}

-Let $M$ be a manifold of even dimension $2n$.
-We define an \textit{almost conformally symplectic structure} (or $acs$-structure for short) as a line subbundle $\ell$ of $\Lambda^2T^\ast M$ such that each 2-form $\omega\in\ell$ is non-degenerate provided that it is non-zero.
-We call $\ell$ a \textit{conformally symplectic structure} (or $cs$-structure for short) if in addition, for each $x\in M$ there is an open neighborhood $U$ of $x$ and an everywhere non-zero section of $\ell$ over $U$ which is closed as a 2-form.
+Let $M$ be a manifold of dimension $2n\ge6$.
+We call a line subbundle $\ell$ of $\Lambda^2T^\ast M$ an \textit{almost conformally symplectic structure} (or $acs$-structure for short) if each $\omega\in\ell$ is either zero or a non-degenerate 2-form.
+We call $\ell$ a \textit{conformally symplectic structure} (or $cs$-structure for short) if in addition, each $x\in M$ has an open neighborhood $U$ with an everywhere non-zero section $\sigma:U\ra\ell|_U$ which is closed as a 2-form.